codedinc/simple_parser/README.md

 2. `grammar.jison` is the grammar defining the syntax.
 It is compiled to `parser.js`.
 3. `test.js` uses the parser to parse and output the results to the console.
 Modify this file.

+## How to modify the parser?

+Here's an idea to modify the parser on your own.
+Try adding support for parsing `false` or floating point numbers.

+You first need to define a new token in `tokens.jisonlex`:

+    [regexp/string to match that token]        return 'A_UNIQUE_AND_AWESOME_NAME'

+Then, add that tokens to `grammar.jison`.

+    expression:
+      ...
+    | A_UNIQUE_AND_AWESOME_NAME
+    ;

+You can test your parser using `test.js`.

 ## License

 Copyright 2014 Coded Inc.